Best-Performing Stocks of the Last Five Years

-So, let’s take a look at a list of the top stocks over the last five years (mega-, large- and mid-cap only):
+So let’s take a look at a list of the top stocks over the last five years (megacap, large cap and midcap only).

-Some of the names on this list, like Advanced Micro Devices (Nasdaq: AMD) and NVIDIA Inc (Nasdaq: NVDA), may be familiar to you.
+Some of the names on this list, like Advanced Micro Devices (Nasdaq: AMD) and Nvidia (Nasdaq: NVDA), may be familiar to you.
 Others you may not have heard of before now.
 But what they all have in common is how well they have performed over the past five years.

-If you had invested all your money in any one of these best performing stocks five years ago, you would be rich beyond your wildest dreams.
+If you had invested all your money in any one of these best-performing stocks five years ago, you would be rich beyond your wildest dreams.
 (If you want to see how much you could have made on any of these positions, you can use our Investment Calculator.)
 Of course, putting all of your money in one stock is generally a terrible investment strategy, since if you pick the wrong stock, you could lose most or all of your investment.
-But for our purposes here, it’s a good way to see just how well these best performing stocks have done.
+But for hypothetical purposes, it’s a good way to see just how well these best-performing stocks have done.

 And if you had held more than one of these positions in your portfolio over the past five years, they would have done very well for you indeed.